official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 need to make is for the return of a tough inspection regime, not that he is about to launch a strike.
 In my view, advice to me from the JIC is sufficiently persuasive.
-We also need to decide what we can show key politicians here and in the EU; early sharing of the info. will go down well and show willing.”13
+We also need to decide what we can show key politicians here and in the EU; early sharing of the info. will go down well and show willing.”[^13]

-11 Letter McDonald to Manning, 17 September 2002, ‘Iraq’.
+[^11]: Letter McDonald to Manning, 17 September 2002, ‘Iraq’.
-12 Telegram [un‑numbered] UKMIS New York to FCO London, 16 September 2002, ‘Foreign Secretary’s Meeting with Russian Foreign Minister: Iraq’.
+[^12]: Telegram [un‑numbered] UKMIS New York to FCO London, 16 September 2002, ‘Foreign Secretary’s
-13 Note Blair [to No.10 officials], 15 September 2002, [extract ‘Iraq’].
+[^13]: Note Blair [to No.10 officials], 15 September 2002, [extract ‘Iraq’].

 208